Caleman34/Employee_Database/README.md

 Repository Size: 31.5 MB

-Code can be run using pgAdmin4
+Code can be run using pgAdmin4, ERD created using www.quickdatabasediagrams.com

 Given an employee data base of 6 csv files, schemas were created using primary, foreign, and composite keys to conduct specific searh queries about employees of the company